flofriday/blog/README.md

 This repository holds all all source code to build my blog and all contents of each blog.

-The generator currently is a sinlge script called `blog.py` and uses a custom Markdown parser.
+The generator currently is a single script called `blog.py` and uses a custom Markdown parser.

-The each blog post is a directory in the `posts` directory.
+Each blog post is a directory in the `posts` directory.
 There all images, and text, or notes the post uses are bundled together.
+Subdirectories will be ignored.

+In the frontmatter of a post the following fields are supported:
+- **date:** When the post was published `YYYY-MM-DD`
+- **title:** Used for the title and on the homepage
+- **description:** Only used for social media previews
+- **image:** Only used for social media previews
+- **draft:** Whether or not the post is finished (true/false)

+Drafts are unfinished posts, and therefore don't appear on the home page listing (unless `--show-draft` is enabled).
+However, draft's are always rendered and deployed so that you can send the link to some friends for proof-reading.

+The rationale behind that is that the drafts are anyway public in this repo.

 ## Contribution